b1tw0rker/virtualXS/README.md

 virtualXS is a smart swiss knife utility Script to create a Virtual-Hosting-Server out of the box.
 The script performs optimizing and securing a Linux Server for hosting purpose.

-The following systems are Supported:
+The following systems are supported:

 -   RHEL8 (Minimal)
 -   Centos8 (Minimal)